Termination of contract

 - Know what your business contract says about pre-conditions to certain rights, notably termination, and ensure you are clear on the business contract’s drafting; and

 - If you are considering terminating a contract, particularly one where the recipient of the notice is receiving a premium sum, make sure you comply with the pre-conditions or face sanctions.
 A recipient may resist termination and insist on cost recovery for your own default.

 John Deane is a partner in the commercial team.
-John drafts commercial contracts for corporate clients.
-If things do not plan out as intended, then we step in to ensure that you are extracted with minimal cost and exposure.
+John drafts and advises on commercial contracts for corporate clients, including where disputes arise.
+If things do not pan out as intended, we ensure that you are extracted with minimal cost and exposure.